Need fast-track to find our Coaches? See: Our Clinics

-Virtue Medicine Coaching, flexibly inclusive of both life-coaching and professional-coaching, is an optimistic, positive self-discovery process that explores each individual’s unique forms of creativity and flourishing, with insight-building questions and tools that identify strengths, discern core commitments, build deep awareness, and result in strategic, meaning-centered change.
+Virtue Medicine Coaching is an optimistic, positive self-discovery process that explores each individual’s unique forms of creativity and flourishing, with insight-building questions and tools that identify strengths, discern core commitments, build deep awareness, and result in strategic, meaning-centered change.

-While the relatively-new field of coaching does not require graduate education, Dr. Tansey and Dr. Cartaya bring doctoral-level and interdisciplinary post-graduate training, expertise, and credentialing to meet, on an extraordinary level, the International Coaching Federation (ICF) Core Competencies and Ethical Standards.
+While the profession of coaching does not require graduate education for licensure, Dr. Tansey and Dr. Cartaya bring doctoral-level and interdisciplinary post-graduate training, expertise, and credentialing to meet, on an extraordinary level, the International Coaching Federation (ICF) Core Competencies and Ethical Standards.

-What is the difference between psychotherapy and coaching?
+What is the difference between coaching and psychotherapy?
 Glad you asked!
 This is a really common question.

-- Coaching encourages clients to identify their own solutions to their challenges through the coach’s direct communication and discerning questions, while psychotherapy accommodates longer stretches of exploring suffering, self-knowing, and wondering as normative aspects of life’s healing journey.
+- Coaching holds clients responsible for setting an action-oriented agenda and for identifying solutions to their challenges with the coach’s collaboration and discerning questions.
+Psychotherapy accommodates a more open-ended exploration of suffering, self-knowing, and wondering as normative aspects of life’s healing journey, with more directive support.

-- Coaching is still early in the process of professionalization, with nascent certification and training options, while becoming a licensed psychotherapist is standardized with a historicity of the social contract and peer oversight.
-This is why it is so important that our coaches are trained in both coaching and psychotherapy standards, as we can confidently maintain the highest integrity of both fields’ strengths and distinctiveness.
+- Coaching is still early in the process of professionalization, with nascent certification and training options, while becoming a psychotherapist has extensive educational requirements and professional competencies with statutory and licensing oversight.
+Our coaches are trained in both coaching and psychotherapy standards, and we confidently maintain the highest integrity of both fields’ strengths and distinctiveness.

-Whether coaching or psychotherapy, our doctors always bring their fundamental commitments to humanistic, confidential, person-centered care.
-Clients who are unsure if they wish to engage in coaching work or psychotherapy are invited to call and speak confidentially with our executive assistants about these options.
-At times, clients will have an initial evaluation with either Dr. Tansey or Dr. Cartaya, and make the decision with the doctors’ help as to whether psychotherapy or coaching is more appropriate.
+Whether coaching or psychotherapy, our doctors always bring their fundamental commitments to promoting their clients’ authenticity and integrity through person-centered, meaning-centered interventions.
+Clients who are unsure if they wish to engage in coaching or psychotherapy are invited to call and speak confidentially with our executive assistants about these options.
 Call us at 319.338.5190.